AlonzoLeeeooo/LCDG/README.md

 # News
 - We have uploaded the training and testing code of LCDG.
 Afterwards, we would also release our pre-trained model weights as well as an interactive demo. **Star the project to get notified!**

+# To-Do Lists
+🔥 We are working on extending our work to broader application scenarios, e.g., other diffusion checkpoints or architectures.
+This GitHub repo will be heavily updated as soon as our work is ready. **Star the project to get notified! 🌟** There are some TODOs:
+  - [ ] Upload a newer version of paper to arXiv
+  - [ ] Update the codebase
+  - [ ] Update the repo document
+  - [ ] Update a HuggingFace demo

 # Overview
 ![tissor](github_materials/tissor.jpg)
 Diffusion models, either with or without text condition, have demonstrated impressive capability in synthesizing photorealistic images given a few or even no words.
 These models may not fully satisfy user need, as normal users or artists intend to control the synthesized images with specific guidance, like overall layout, color, structure, object shape, and so on.
 To adapt diffusion models for controllable image synthesis, several methods have been proposed to incorporate the required conditions as regularization upon the intermediate features of the diffusion denoising network.
 These methods, known as early-constraint ones in this paper, have difficulties in handling multiple conditions with a single solution.
 They intend to train separate models for each specific condition, which require much training cost and result in non-generalizable solutions.
 To address these difficulties, we propose a new approach namely late-constraint: we leave the diffusion networks unchanged, but constrain its output to be aligned with the required conditions.
 Specifically, we train a lightweight condition adapter to establish the correlation between external conditions and internal representations of diffusion models.
 During the iterative denoising process, the conditional guidance is sent into corresponding condition adapter to manipulate the sampling process with the established correlation.
 We further equip the introduced late-constraint strategy with a timestep resampling method and an early stopping technique, which boost the quality of synthesized image meanwhile complying with the guidance.
 Our method outperforms the existing early-constraint methods and generalizes better to unseen condition.

-# To-Do Lists
-- [ ] Online demo of LCDG.
-- [ ] Pre-trained model weights.
-- [x] Official instructions of installation and usage of LCDG.
-- [x] Training code of LCDG.
-- [x] Testing code of LCDG.

 # Prerequisites
 We integrate the basic environment to run both of the training and testing code in `environment.sh` using `pip` as package manager.
 Simply running `bash environment.sh` would get the required packages installed.